clojurists-together/clojuriststogether.org/content/news/2020/october-2020-monthly-update.md

 * [Repeating searches and scrolling through search pattern history](https://practicalli.github.io/spacemacs/spacemacs-basics/working-with-projects/searching-projects.html)

 #### Cider issue
 Investigated bug with Emacs Cider and the new Clojure CLI tools `-M` alias flag.
-Cider modeled Clojure CLI tools support on the approach for Leinigen and this resulted in the -A alias flag occurring out of position.
+Cider modeled Clojure CLI tools support on the approach for Leiningen and this resulted in the -A alias flag occurring out of position.
 The clojure command does work this way, only since the `-M` flag has been introduced that the issue became visible.
 The fix organises the arguments in the correct position
 * [Issue: Clojure CLI command parameters order incorrect](https://github.com/clojure-emacs/cider/issues/2916)
 * [PR: jack-in: move Clojure-cli parameter global-opts after -Sdeps](https://github.com/clojure-emacs/cider/issues/2917)